stevenaeola/linalg_lectures/2_linear_combination/README.md

 - __Defn__ A subset $S$ of vector space $V$ is a _basis_ for $V$ if $S$ spans $V$ and $S$ is linearly independent

-- In other words $S$ is is the smallest spanning set we can find for $V$
+- In other words $S$ is the smallest spanning set we can find for $V$

 - The standard/canonical basis for $\Bbb{R}^3$ is $\lbrace (1,0,0), (0,1,0), (0,0,1) \rbrace$